MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage.md

 ### Disabling the user feedback functionality

-As a Power Platform admin you can prevent users from sending feedback to Microsoft by disabling the **disableSurveyFeedback** tenant setting.
+As a Power Platform admin you can prevent users from sending feedback to Microsoft by disabling the **disableSurveyFeedback** tenant setting using PowerShell.
 More information:

 - [List tenant settings (preview)](/powershell/module/microsoft.powerapps.administration.powershell/set-tenantsettings)
 - [Set TenantSettings](/powershell/module/microsoft.powerapps.administration.powershell/set-tenantsettings)